segmentio/segment-docs/src/connections/destinations/actions.md

 {% comment %}

 > info "Valid property and trait values"
-> Property or trait names must begin with the characters: [a-z], [A-Z] or '_'.
-Special characters are unsupported and will trigger an error if entered.
+> Property and trait names must begin with the characters: [a-z], [A-Z] or '_'.
+Property and trait names don't support special characters in the first character.
+If you save a property or trait with a special character in the first character, you'll get an Invalid Trigger error.

 > info "Event property operators and supported data types"
 > Operators support matching on values with a **string** data type: